ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var guid: Swift.String?
 ```

-The unique ID of the video
+The unique identifier of the video.

 - Remark: Generated from `#/components/schemas/VideoModel/guid`.